Miziwezi (‘He is whole’, Ojibwe) | An exhibition of photography & short film by Wayne Simpson

 A Research Project and Photography/Short Film Exhibition

-‘Miziwezi’ (pronounced Miz-e-way-zee) is a project and culminating exhibition of photographic works and short film where we accompany Ojibwe artist Wayne Simpson of Aamjiwnaang First Nation on a personal journey of self-discovery as he investigates his indigenous roots.
+‘Miziwezi’ (pronounced Miz-e-way-zee) is a project and culminating exhibition of photographic works and short film where we accompany Ojibwe artist Wayne Simpson of Aamjiwnaang First Nation on a personal journey of self-discovery as he investigates his Indigenous roots.
 Simpson has endeavored to capture the importance of culture and heritage through a foundation of openness, in pursuit of connection and belonging.
 Capturing the teachings of his culture and sharing it with the world in a way that is truly his own, Wayne’s unique perspective and life experience united with his talent for storytelling through film is a powerful combination.
+The people and stories of this year-long project is now featured in the gallery at the Elora Centre for the Arts, and includes a short film and large-scale photography.

 Wayne’s early childhood was spent between the Kettle and Stoney Point First Nation and Aamjiwnaang First Nation Reservations.
 Childhood was not pleasant for a half white child growing up on reserve, so at the age of 7 Wayne was relocated off reserve where he lived with his biological father and step-mother.
 When his Indigenous mother’s health started to fail in 2022, it became apparent to Wayne just how vital it was to learn about his Indigenous heritage.